Patrick Mago: 2017

 After starting the season with the Northern Pride, Mago made his first grade debut for North Queensland in their Round 23 game against Penrith.
 In October, he signed with the Cowboys' Queensland rivals, the Brisbane Broncos.

 2018

 Mago made 12 appearances for Brisbane in the 2018 NRL season including the club's elimination final loss against St. George at Suncorp Stadium.

 2019 & 2020

 After making no appearances in the 2019 NRL season for Brisbane, Mago joined South Sydney and made 12 appearances for the club in the 2020 NRL season.

 2021

 On 15 July 2021, it was reported that he had signed for Wigan in the Super League on a three-year deal for the 2022 season.

+2022 & 2023

+On 28 May 2022, Mago played for Wigan in their Challenge Cup final victory over Huddersfield.
+Mago made 31 appearances for Wigan throughout the 2022 Super League season including the clubs upset semi-final loss against Leeds.
+On 14 October 2023, Mago played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

+2024

+On 24 February, Mago played in Wigan's 2024 World Club Challenge final victory over Penrith.

+On 8 June, Mago played in Wigan's 2024 Challenge Cup final victory over Warrington from the interchange bench.

+On 6 September, Mago played just 14 minutes in Wigan's victory over Hull KR and won man of the match having been credited with turning the game's momentum and ultimately seeing success for Wigan in a decisive game for the League Leaders Shield.

+On 12 October, Mago played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

+2025

+On 9 October, Mago played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.